DanielMcDonagh/playwright-sort-by-test/03_testing-strategy.md

 | Python (httpx/aiohttp)| Lightweight async load testing (alternative)  |
 | VoiceOver / NVDA      | Manual accessibility testing (screen readers) |

----

 ## 4. Traceability and Coverage

-Each acceptance criterion—refined or provisional—has at least one corresponding test case.
+Each acceptance criteria - refined or provisional - has at least one corresponding test case.
 This traceability allows us to audit test completeness and demonstrate feature readiness at a glance.

 ### Summary Table